 Generally, locations that are allocated as a Zone 1–-Non-TVA Shoreland or Zone 7-- Shoreline Access are eligible for residential shoreline construction.
 Using the map below (instructions), you can type in the address of your project and determine if it is a Zone 1 (blue) or if the neighboring TVA property is a Zone 7 (yellow).

 Please note: Proximity to a Zone 1 or Zone 7 does not guarantee approval for construction.
 Many factors go into TVA’s decision to approve an application, including the impacts of the proposed construction or activity on the environment

-TVA’s 26a regulations contain construction standards for many activities as well as other requirements pertaining to the application process.
-Once you know you are eligible to apply, you can view TVA’s regulations here.
+TVA’s Section 26a regulations contain construction standards for many activities as well as other requirements pertaining to the application process.
+Once you know you are eligible to apply, you can view TVA’s regulations.

 If you’re planning a project on the Clinch River, Hiwassee River, Tellico River, French Broad or Holston River, special construction standards may apply to you.
 Access them below: